Ilona Staller: Early life

-Ilona was born in Budapest, Hungary.
-Her father, László Staller, left the family when she was young.
+Staller was born in Budapest during the era of the Hungarian People's Republic.
+Her father, László Staller, left the family when she was 3.
 She was raised by her mother, who was a midwife, and her stepfather, who was an official in the Hungarian Ministry of the Interior.

-In 1964, she began working as a model for the Hungarian news agency, M.T.I.
+In 1964, at age 12, she began working as a model for the Hungarian news agency Magyar Távirati Iroda.
 In her memoirs and in a 1999 TV interview, she claimed that she had provided the Hungarian authorities with information on American diplomats staying at a Budapest luxury hotel where she worked as a maid in the 1960s.
-By the age of 25, and during her hotel work, she met an older Italian national named Salvatore Martini whom she later married in 1968.